ahmetozlu/color_recognition/README.md

 **1.)
 Feature Extraction** = Color Histogram

-Color Histogram is a representation of the distribution of colors in an image​ .
-For digital images, a color histogram represents the number of pixels that have colors in each of a fixed list of color ranges, that span the image's​ color space​ , the set of all possible colors.
+Color Histogram is a representation of the distribution of colors in an image.
+For digital images, a color histogram represents the number of pixels that have colors in each of a fixed list of color ranges, that span the image's color space, the set of all possible colors.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22610163/34918867-44f5feaa-f96b-11e7-9994-1747846266c9.png">